Business Electricity Prices

 Before your contract ends, it is a good idea to shop around to get as many quotes from different suppliers as possible.
 You may find that you can get a much cheaper rate if you switch supplier.

 However, make sure you do this before the end of your contract.
-If you don’t, you will miss out on the chance to secure a great deal.
+If you don’t, you will miss out on the chance to switch business electricity and secure a great deal.
 The best time to start looking is six months before the contract end date.